Mohsen-Ali-Alawami/Driver-Authentication-DriveMe-/README.md

 <img src="Figures/development_environment.pdf" width="900">
 </p>

-Steps show how the development environment of our system was built.
+The steps show how the development environment of our system was built.
 ---

 # 📂 Repository Structure